-If you want to take this simple recipe to the next level, add some diced up teriyaki tofu (prepackaged or homemade) and/or some crunchy chow mein noodles.
+If you want to take this simple recipe to the next level, add some diced up marinated tofu (prepackaged or homemade) and/or some crunchy chow mein noodles.
 They add interesting textures, deepen the flavor and make the dish feel like a hearty meal.

 Asian Orzo Pasta Salad

 1 1/2 Tbsp peeled and chopped fresh ginger root

 1/4 tsp garlic powder

 1/3 cup olive oil